camillobruni/pi/07_virtualbox/README.md

 run a Windows in VirtualBox -- very useful if you have a mac or a linux machine.

-You can download Windows image legally through the MSDNAA service from
+You can download Windows image legally through the [MSDNAA service from microsoft](http://msdn40.e-academy.com/unibe_gesamter).
-microsoft: http://msdn40.e-academy.com/unibe_gesamter.
 You will find more information on how to install a system from scratch on the [VirtualBox Documentation](http://www.virtualbox.org/manual/ch02.html).